International aid to Palestinians: 2023

 Residents inspect the ruins of an apartment destroyed by Israeli airstrikes.

 In 2023, concerns over Hamas redirected aid for military activities were expressed after a 2021 Hamas propaganda video showed Hamas members digging up and dismantling pipelines to produce rockets such as the Qassam rocket which is commonly assembled from industrial piping.
 As of 2021 the EU provided €9 million for the purchase of bulk pipes in Gaza City and Jabalia and in 2023 £26 million has been spent by Brussels for expanding pipelines networks in Palestine.
 UK which had provided significant aid for building pipelines in Palestine has denied that its funds could be abused by Hamas.

 The humanitarian situation in Gaza has been termed a "crisis" and a "catastrophe".
 As a result of Israel's siege, Gaza faces shortages of fuel, food, medication, water, and medical supplies.
 UN Humanitarian Aid chief Martin Griffiths said, "the noose around the civilian population in Gaza is tightening."
 On 13 October, UNRWA commissioner Philippe Lazzarini said, "The scale and speed of the unfolding humanitarian crisis is bone-chilling."

 On 16 October, doctors warned of an impending disease outbreak due to hospital overcrowding and unburied bodies.
 The same day, the World Health Organization stated there were only "24 hours of water, electricity and fuel left" before "a real catastrophe".
 On 18 October, the United States vetoed a UN resolution urging humanitarian aid to Gaza.
 The World Health Organization stated the situation in Gaza was "spiralling out of control."

+2026

+In July 2026 the United Nations Deputy Special Coordinator for the Middle East Peace Process, and Resident and Humanitarian Coordinator for the Occupied Palestinian Territory, Dr. Ramiz Alakbarov, issued a statement condemning the blockage of humanitarian aid by the "de facto authorities" who forced their way into Abu Rashid food distribution point in Jabalia, North Gaza, and a WFP warehouse and reportedly assaulted drivers delivering supplies.
+He continued that this is part of a pattern of incidents which includes impediments to delivery of supplies, menacing staff and reducing space for humanitarian activities.
+He called for an immediate end to this obstruction.
+According to Al Jazeera, Hamas responded by denying these claims.